With every

 have injected into their business and their return on investment.
 With this,

-you will be able to plan finances and expect to earn that initially covers the
+you can plan finances and expect to earn that initially covers the

 costs.